Cassianvale/LingYaoKeys/docs/en/faq.md

 ### System Requirements
 **Q: Which Windows versions does LingYaoKeys support?**

-A: Windows 10/11 are supported.
-Windows 10/11 are recommended.
-Windows 7 has not been tested and may cause unexpected issues.
+A: Windows 10/11 are supported and recommended.
+Windows 7 is untested and may cause unexpected issues.

-**Q: Do I need to install the .NET runtime?**
+**Q: Do I need to install .NET Runtime?**

-A: Yes, .NET 8.0 Runtime is required.
+A: Yes, .NET 8.0 Desktop Runtime is required.

-**Q: Why does it need administrator privileges?**
+**Q: Why are administrator privileges needed?**

-A: Administrator privileges are required to install and run the kernel-level driver.
+A: Administrator privileges are required to install and run kernel-level drivers.

 ### Installation Issues
-**Q: What should I do if I get a "Driver signature invalid" message during installation?**
+**Q: What should I do if I get "Invalid Driver Signature" error?**

-A: Please ensure you download the software from official channels and do not modify the driver files.
-If you are in a testing environment, you can:
+A: Ensure you downloaded the software from official sources and haven't modified driver files.
+For test environments:
-1. Disable secure boot
+1. Disable Secure Boot
-2. Enable test mode
+2. Enable Test Mode
-3. Restart your system
+3. Restart system

-**Q: The program doesn't start after installation.
-What could be wrong?**
+**Q: What if the program won't start after installation?**

-A: Please check the following:
+A: Please check:
-1. Verify that .NET 8.0 Runtime is properly installed
+1. Confirm .NET 8.0 Desktop Runtime is installed
-2. Check if your antivirus software is blocking the application
+2. Check if antivirus is blocking
-3. Run the application as administrator
+3. Run as administrator
-4. Check the error logs
+4. Check error logs

 ## Usage Related